raganwald/Katy/README.md

   # => returns 7
 ```

+Snarf the source here, or install it with `npm install Katy`.

 ## How does that make my code more fluent?

 You're familiar with [fluent interfaces][fluent].
 They're great, but they rely on the author of the API making sure that each function returns its receiver.
 The `.K` method allows you to make any function or method "fluent" even if the original author has other ideas.
 The `.K` and `.T` methods also allow you to write your own methods and 'call' them just as if they were baked into the original object.
 For example, you can fake an `identifiers` filter for arrays of strings: